isomerpages/nparks-biodiversity/_festival-highlights/Festival Talks and Workshops.md

 <p></p>
 <p>NPSS President, Mr. Tay Swee Yuan will share some of the society's most
 memorable experiences from the hobby of nature photography in Singapore till date.
-He will also touch base on key best practices when out in the field and shed light on how some of the most memorable pictures were crafted while respecting nature.</p>
+He will also touch on key best practices when out in the field and shed light on how some of the most memorable pictures were crafted while respecting nature.</p>
 <hr>
 <p><strong>4.00 pm - 5.30pm: A Chorus in the Forest: Decoding the Language of Frog Calls</strong>